Jonathan A. Reid

 Works in Progress

 Reformation and Revolt in the French Cities, 1520–1563.
 Monograph.
-A study of the origins of one of Europe’s first ideological revolution: the rise of the French Reformed churches and their precipitation thirty-six years of intractable religious civil war.
+A study of the origins of one of Europe’s first ideological revolution: the rise of the French Reformed churches and their precipitation of thirty-six years of intractable religious civil war.

 Courses Offered